JaDetGodtDu/nodejs_exam/readme.md

 # ** TODO **
 - Set up auth/protected routing on frontend routes (DONE)

+- Set up update user info in frontend
+- Set up change password in frontend

+- Set up /signup emailing service in backend
+- Set up /signup creation of pet logic - In the frontend?
+Automatically when a user is created?

+- Make death logic for pets

+- Add more stat logic (Can't play when energy=0 etc.)

+- Set up admin system in frontend

+- Set up rate limiting.
+Helmet()?

 - Make a battle system using sockets.broadcast !

-- Set up /signup emailing service

-- Set up admin system in frontend